 Every class has at least one tool to help alter or navigate the terrain, the scout can grapple, the driller has a power drill for digging.
 The engineer can make platforms and the gunner can fire ziplines.
 Learning how to best navigate and use the environment is part of the challenge, fall damage can be lethal and the insectoid aliens can crawl on walls and ceilings.

 You will find resources such as gold scattered around the caverns.
 You can mine and use these rare materials outside of missions to buy upgrades for your gear and cosmetics for your dwarves.
 Later on, you can even unlock some new weapons for your classes as well as accumulate perk points to spend of certain buffs.

 In the game, you will also need to try and mine Nitra, a resource used to call in resupply pods mid-mission.
 Since ammo is limited, the Glyphids will wear you down through attrition.
 When taken together these systems really combine into something cohesive wonderful and fun to play.
 You have to constantly figure out how best to navigate the environment to complete your tasks.
 In the meantime, your resources are slowly drained by the alien menace.

-It can get repetitive though, you can unlock some new weapons, but the gear each classes repertoire to is largely set in stone..
+It can get repetitive though, you can unlock some new weapons, but the gear each class repertoire is largely set in stone.
 You can upgrade them, but they are mostly statistical improvements, not something super noticeable in the thick of things.
 This can lead to a feeling of sameness after several hours, but the mission variety and fantastic environments do a good job of freshening it up.